Life Alert Medical Alert Systems: Our Hands-On Review 2025

 - He lives alone, but he has me nearby.

-From these questions, the sales agent suggested I purchase the company’s top-tier system.
-The package would help protect my father both in his home and on the go.
+Based on these questions, the sales agent suggested I purchase the company’s top-tier system.
+The package would help protect my father both at home and on the go.

 Life Alert Care Counseling

 After speaking with the sales agent, I was connected with a Life Alert “care counselor.”
-The woman — who, for the sake of privacy, I’ll refer to as Donna — walked me through the process of Life Alert setup.
-She informed me when the system would arrive at my father’s house, how to go about installation, and even offered some practical tips for helping my father use the device.
+The woman — who I’ll refer to as “Donna,” for the sake of her privacy — walked me through the Life Alert setup process.
+She told me when I could expect the system to arrive at my father’s house, how to go about installation, and even offered some practical tips for helping my father use the device.

 When I informed Donna that my father didn’t know I was purchasing the system, for example, she offered some practical tips for broaching the conversation.
-She also asked about how I was handling my role as a caregiver for my father.
+She also asked about how I was handling my role as my father’s caregiver.
 Donna even gave me her personal cell phone number, and the two of us still call and text each other to this day — sometimes about life and other times about Life Alert and caregiving.

 To my knowledge, Life Alert is the only medical alert provider that offers this type of service.
 I’ve tested plenty of medical alert systems and know how they work, but I could see this type of care being incredibly helpful for people unfamiliar with the technology.